saif-ellafi/foundryvtt-excalidraw-journals/README.md

 Asacolips, Javiondox and ronix for cool ideas and testing help.

+### Future Ideas

+Make Character Sheet adapters, so we can create character sheets with this system.

 # Issues?
 Go to the Issues section and let me know!